real estate accounting services

 Revenue Recognition and Profitability Analysis

-You might be selling properties left and right, but are you actually making a profit?
-Revenue recognition is tricky in real estate.
-Some money comes in as pre-sales, some is tied up in escrow, and some won’t hit your books until the project is completed.
-Keeping an eye on key profitability metrics like ROI (Return on Investment) and gross profit margin ensures you’re not just busy, but actually making money.
+Some money comes in as pre-sales, others get tied up in escrow, and then there are earnings that won’t hit your books until the project is completed.
+Keeping an eye on key profitability metrics like ROI (Return on Investment) and gross profit margin ensures you’re not just busy but actually making money.

 Implement Robust Financial Reporting